LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 To accept the call, and configure the radio to return the Private call back to the calling station:

 - Press the **Green** menu key, for YES.
-- Otherwise either press the **Red** menu key for No, or ignore the prompt and continue using the radio as normal.
+- Otherwise, either press the **Red** menu key for No, or ignore the prompt and continue using the radio as normal.

 If you accept the Private Call, the radio will be switched into **Private Call mode**, ready for transmission.